Detection of quantum entanglement across the event horizon: State discrimination

 and substituting them into the following expressions:

 one can numerically compute the quantities appearing in Eqs.~\eqref{eq:beta}--\eqref{eq:n_U}, which are necessary to determine the covariance matrices.

 In Fig.~\ref{fig:fidelity_plot_s}, we present the numerically calculated fidelity between the covariance matrices corresponding to the separable and entangled scenarios for different values of the squeezing parameter~$s$.
-In the low-acceleration regime, $\frac{aL}{c^2} \ll 1$, the portions of the initial wave packets extending beyond the event horizon are negligible, allowing the wave packets to be treated as approximately localized and spatially separated.
-Consequently, the fidelity remains infinitesimally below its maximal value.
+In the low-acceleration regime, $\frac{aL}{c^2} \ll 1$, the portions of the initial wave packets extending beyond the event horizon are negligible.
+As a result, the overlap between Alice’s and Rob’s wave packets effectively vanishes, leading to minimal distinguishability.
+This situation closely approximates that in which the wave packets associated with Alice and Bob are localized and spatially separated.

 As the acceleration increases, however, the contribution of the wave-packet tails that cross the horizon becomes significant.
 In this regime, the fidelity decreases, reaches a well-defined minimum, and eventually returns to unity for sufficiently large accelerations.
 Moreover, the curves corresponding to different squeezing parameters, which initially overlap, begin to separate: larger initial squeezing shifts the minimum to higher accelerations and leads to a lower minimal fidelity.